Karlo-Hosting/JavaDemoBot/README.md

     }
 }
 ```
+<em>Here you are creating a module named constructor.
+It is executed in the main section.
+You will probably ask: Why can't I put the code directly in the main section?
+It is because the main section is static and in static methods you can't access outer variables and other stuff, but it is to complicated to explain it here.</em>

 29. Now go behind the opening bracket of ```public DemoBot() {``` and press enter and write ```JDABuilder builder = JDABuilder.createLight("");```